BirdeeHub/make_minesweeper_tutorial/app/README.md

 Mostly I just wanted to learn some Java.

+If you plan to just play the game, and have it in a writeable directory, this is probably the best version.

+If you have a java version, the jar is so small that it is textable (140kb if you download the jar that doesnt contain source, package Icon, etc, 235 otherwise),

+and it contains your scores, meaning you can pick back up where you left off without sending the scores file separately.

 **Attention:** This version is kinda dumb.
 Its also kinda cool.
 It exists as a proof of concept and because I wanted to try.

 Why is it so dumb?
 It saves its scores to the temp folder, and then overwrites itself on exit with a new jar containing the new scores.